CloudLabsAI-Azure/Fabric-Mirroring/instructions/labs/lab-01.md

-## Connect to your Azure SQL logical server using SQL Server Management Studio (SSMS) or the mssql extension with Visual Studio Code.
-Connect to the master database.
+## Connect to your Azure SQL logical server using SQL Server Management Studio (SSMS) Connect to the master database.

 1. Login to sql server , add the below creds :